 System Overview

 The City’s Water Quality Control Facility (i.e., WQCF or Wastewater Treatment Plant) serves the City of Manteca, City of Lathrop, and Raymus Village in San Joaquin County.
-The plant currently treats 5.5 million gallons per day (mgd) of wastewater, and has been rated with a capacity of approximately 7 mgd.
-A plant expansion to 10 mgd is expected to be completed in 2006 (City of Manteca website).
+The plant currently treats 6.2 million gallons per day (mgd) of wastewater, and has been rated with a capacity of approximately 9.8 mgd.
+A plant expansion to 9.8 mgd was completed in 2007 (City of Manteca website).

-The existing sewer collection system consists of 6-inch to 36-inch diameter gravity flow pipes, 6-inch to 8-inch diameter force mains, and eleven wastewater pump stations.
+The existing sewer collection system consists of 6-inch to 36-inch diameter gravity flow pipes, 6-inch to 8-inch diameter force mains, and fourteen wastewater pump stations.
 A summary of the City’s wastewater pump stations is shown in Table 1-1.